-Being part Polish I had always wanted to visit Poland, to sample the last remaining segment of my heritage that I had yet to explore.
+Being a quarter Polish, I had always wanted to visit Poland.
+I wanted to explore the last remaining segment of my heritage that I had yet to experience.
 With wonderful architecture, food, nightlife and centuries of interesting history, Krakow didn’t disappoint.
 Here are tips on areas to stay in Krakow!

 Old Town (Stare Miasto)